PSTAP Gives Small Firms a Voice

 In order to best serve our membership, we retain the services of the prestigious Harrisburg-based Governmental Relations firm, Saxton & Stump to ensure that all of our bases are covered.
 We monitor, analyze, and provide feedback on legislation and foster strong relationships in Harrisburg.

-We Get Your Questions Answered.
-PSTAP committee members come to Harrisburg each December to participate in a roundtable Q&A with representatives of the Pennsylvania Department of Revenue.
-PSTAP members have an opportunity to submit questions/issues to be included in our discussion.
+We Work With the PA Department of Revenue to Get Issues Resolved & Your Questions Answered.
+PSTAP committee members come to Harrisburg at least annually to participate in roundtable discussions with representatives of the Pennsylvania Department of Revenue's leadership team.
+PSTAP members have an opportunity to submit questions/issues to be included on our agenda.
 Written questions are submitted by our committee prior to the meeting and written responses are received from the DOR following the meeting and then presented to the membership.
+Here are the Q&As from our most recent meetings:

 We Assist with Issue Resolution.
 Members who have worked through the recommended communications channels at the PA Department of Revenue, but have been unable to resolve a client issue can contact PSTAP for assistance.
 We shouldn't be your starting point, but if there is something you haven't been able to resolve on your own, please let us know.
-Submit Your Issue Here
+Submit Your Issue to Us Via Email

-PSTAP Succeeds in Efforts to Retain Telefile - In the Fall of last year, the practitioner community was informed that the PA Department of Revenue would decommission Telefile, a telephone based system for the remittance of some business and employer taxes.
-After input from our members, we went to work to preserve Telefile if not entirely, to some degree.
+PSTAP Succeeds in Efforts to Retain Telefile - In the Fall of 2023, the practitioner community was informed that the PA Department of Revenue would decommission Telefile, a telephone based system for the remittance of some business and employer taxes.
+Member outcry led to PSTAP leading the charge to preserve Telefile.

 PSTAP monitors all meetings of the Pennsylvania State Board of Accountancy and is vigilant on board voting actions and proposed regulations that affect our membership.